 First I read everything I can about the ski resort.

 Then I visit the resort.
-While at the resort and on the mountain, I'll snap reference photos, look out for what makes the resort unique visually and do some sketches at the lodge.
+While skiing on the mountain, I'll snap reference photos, look out for what makes the resort unique visually and do some sketches at the lodge.

-Also at some point, I ride, hike, skin or bootpack to the highest point of the resort and collect a bag of snow, which I document on my skiposters.art Instagram.
+Also at some point, I ride, hike, skin or bootpack to the highest point of the resort and collect a bag of snow, which I document on my skiposters.art Instagram since 2019.

 That way each artwork has an actual physical and tangible connection to the resort.
 I want these posters literally dripping with authenticity.